ezrakilty/nrc-sql/README.md

 done, but there are a few things left to implement:

 * Conditionals in the source language.
-* An actual translation of normalized NRC expressions into SQL.
+* The final translation of normalized NRC expressions into SQL.
+* A necessary rewrite rule is missing, and implementing it looks to require a lot of work.

 And there is much to be desired in the cleanliness of of the
 development: